23 incredible new technologies you’ll see by 2021

 Insect-sized robot spies aren’t far off from becoming a reality, with the military currently hard at work to bring Mission Impossible-sized tech to the espionage playground.
 Secret weapon: immune to bug spray.

 The average PC has the power of the human brain.
-According to Ray Kurzweil, who has a better grip on the future than probably anyone else, the Law of Accelerating Returns will usher in an exponentially greater amount of computing power than every before.
+According to Ray Kurzweil, who has a better grip on the future than probably anyone else, the Law of Accelerating Returns will usher in an exponentially greater amount of computing power than ever before.

 Web 3.0 – What will it look like?
 Is it already here?
 It’s always difficult to tell just where we stand in terms of technological chronology.
 But if we assume that Web 1.0 was based only upon hyperlinks, and Web 2.0 is based on the social, person-to-person sharing of links, then Web 3.0 uses a combination of socially-sourced information, curated by a highly refined, personalizable algorithm (“they” call it the Semantic Web).
 We’re already in the midst of it, but it’s still far from its full potential.